 Disclaimer: This post contains affiliate links.
 See my disclosure policy for more information.

 1. Mulching your garden helps regulate soil temperature

-- Higher soil temperatures slow plant growth, and mulch moderates that temperature a bit.
+- Higher soil temperatures slow plant growth, and mulch moderates that temperature.

-- Mulch shades the soil from the sun’s direct rays causing less variation in temperature.
+- Mulch shades the soil from the sun’s direct rays causing less temperature variation.